httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 RECOMMENDED that parsers reject encoded data that is not properly padded, although this might not be possible with some base64 implementations.

+Likewise, encoded data is required to have pad bits set to zero, as per {{!RFC4648}}, Section 3.5.
-Likewise, parsers MUST fail on encoded data that has non-zero pad bits.
-See {{!RFC4648}}, Section 3.5.
+It is RECOMMENDED that parsers fail on encoded data that has non-zero pad bits, although this might not be possible with some base64 implementations.

 This specification does not relax the requirements in {{!RFC4648}}, Section 3.1 and 3.3; therefore, parsers MUST fail on characters outside the base64 alphabet, and on line feeds in encoded data.